Zaxis018/Data-Mining/README.md

 # Data-Mining
-This repository contains lab work on
+This repository contains lab work and projects on
 <br>
 1)PCA<br>
 2)Decision tree<br>